 My day job is at JPMorgan Chase, where I’ve spent the last several years building AI and data products — decisioning models, a PII Detection Platform, data quality tools — all built as APIs and integrated into internal platforms that engineers, analysts, and business teams rely on daily.

 I also build things on the side when I have a problem I can’t stop thinking about.
 My latest is Fork It, a group restaurant decision tool I built after watching way too many friend group chats spiral into chaos over where to eat.
 It’s small, but it’s taught me a lot about what it means to scope ruthlessly and ship something real.
 This blog is where I write about what I’m working on, what I’m learning, and the occasional opinion on AI products and the PM craft.
-If something resonates, or you’re hiring, reach out.
+Most of what I write comes back to the same argument: good product discipline matters more than the technology, and the two keep getting confused.
+If something resonates, reach out.

 You can contact me via LinkedIn.
 LinkedIN